 While you can buy these currently at Decor Innovation’s own site you get to save at least 5 dollars by buying through Amazon.

 Amazon: Energy Saving Insulated Blackout Curtain Set by Decor Innovation

 In this review we are going over a Beacon Looms set of curtains.
 These curtains aren’t specifically made to block out noise but still helps out a little bit.
 So if you are looking to keep the room a little bit quieter and darker these are the curtains for you.

 Lets review the benefits and features these curtains bring:

 - Blackout – While stated as blackout, these do let some light in during the day but not too bad.

-- Decent priced – The price per panel doesn’t go above $40 dollars even with shipping.
-Some variations sell for as little as $19 dollars but the most wanted colors will set you around $30 dollars before shipping.
+- Decent priced – The price per panel doesn’t go above the typical price of curtains even with shipping.
+Some variations sell for what would be classified as cheap but the most wanted colors will set you around a standard curtain price before shipping.